 Artificial synapses in a two-terminal structure of substrate/buffer-capped conducting polymer (BCCP) electrode/OHP/top electrode were fabricated to emulate important working principles of biological synapses.
 Metal-dot top electrodes emulate the presynaptic membrane at which presynaptic spikes are applied.
 Electrical pulses that are analogous to presynaptic spikes are applied to the top electrodes to induce ion migration in the OHP matrix to modulate the conductance of the thin film.
 Conductive paths form in the ion-rich OHP matrix to provide paths for ion migration and charge-carrier transportation; these emulate the synaptic cleft that allows transmission of neurotransmitters.
 The BCCP thin film and the conductive sublayer work together as a bottom electrode, which emulates the functions of the dendrites of a post-neuron to receive transient signals through the synaptic connection.

 The conductance of OHP can be temporarily or persistently tuned by pulse-induced ion redistribution across the thin film, or ion injection into the BCCP layer to leave more vacancies.
 The BCCP layer could serve as a reservoir to trap mobile ions.
 These processes consecutively modulate the conductance of OHP thin film to realize multilevel state memory and thereby emulate the tunable synaptic response of natural systems

-The synaptic characteristics were realized by the consecutive modulation of electronic conductance that is a result of ionic migration mechanism in the organometal halide perovskite thin film.
-This is the first organic–inorganic hybrid perovskite artificial synapse.
-These properties present new resources for development of neuromorphic electronics.
+The synaptic characteristics were realized by the consecutive modulation of electronic conductance resulting from the ionic migration mechanism in the organometal halide perovskite thin film.
+This is the first organic-inorganic hybrid perovskite artificial synapse.
+These properties present new resources for the development of neuromorphic electronics.